🌡️ Monitor legacy analog systems with TinyML, Edge Impulse, and Blues Wireless. Learn more in our webinar on May 26th!

 Before You Start

-If you wish to follow along with this guide, you'll need the following:
+If you wish to follow along with this guide you'll need the following hardware:

-You'll need to install the appropriate library for your accelerometer from the Arduino Library Manager.
-From the Tools > Manage Libraries... menu, search for Adafruit LIS3DH and click "Install".
+If you're using Arduino IDE, you need to install the accelerometer's library from the Arduino Library Manager.
+To do so, open the Tools > Manage Libraries... menu, search for Adafruit LIS3DH and click Install.

 Forwarding Data to Edge Impulse